ryanmcdermott/clean-code-javascript/README.md

   }, config);

   /**
-  * The config object will now look like this:
+  * After calling the function with `menuConfig` as the parameter, the config object will be:
   * {
   * title: "Welcome to the year 2017",
   * body: 'Hello and welcome to the year 2017.
 What a year this whole 2016 was, right?',